5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ## Introduction

 EFI folder for the Gigabyte Z490 Vision G mainboard I've been working on and refining since September 2020.
-It's based on Dortania's OpenCore Install Guide.
-I've dumped the system `DSDT`, analyzed it and added missing components and features via `SSDT` Hotpaches from Daliansky's "OC-Little" Repo.
+It's based on Dortania's OpenCore Install Guide and analysis of an .ioreg file from a real iMac20,1.
+I've dumped the system `DSDT`, analyzed it and added missing components and features via `SSDT` Hotpaches from Daliansky's "OC-Little" Repo to get it as close to a real Mac as possible.
 USB Ports are mapped via `ACPI`, so no USBPort kext is required.

-This is a *genuine* Z490 Vision G EFI built from scratch, unlike most EFIs posted on Forums, Repos and in the terribly awful HackinDROM App.
-These EFIs are either based on generically patched DSDTs by Olarila/MaLDon (stay away from those!) or on SchmockLords EFI for the Z490 Vision D, which contains unnecessary DeviceProperties for Tunderbolt, an I219 Ethernet Controller and on-board WiFi/BT.
-On top of that it won't even pass OC validation successfully.
-My EFI Folder doesn't contain any of this junk.
-It also doesn't require FakePCIID to get the Intel® I225-V 2.5 Gigabit Ethernet Controller working.
 I think this is the most sophisticated Z490 Vision G EFI folder on Github yet!
 And just for fun, I added Clover, too.

+This is a *genuine* Z490 Vision G EFI, built from scratch.
+Unlike most pseudo Z490 Vision G EFIs posted on Forums and Repos, which are either based on generically patched DSDTs by Olarila/MaLDon (stay away from those!) or on SchmockLords EFI for the Z490 Vision D, which contains unnecessary DeviceProperties for Tunderbolt, an I219 Ethernet Controller and on-board WiFi/BT.
+My EFI Folder doesn't contain any of this junk.

-Successfully tested with macOS Mojave, Catalina, Big Sur and Monterey.
+Tested successfully with macOS Mojave, Catalina, Big Sur and Monterey.

 **NOTE**: For best results, read and follow the install instruction carefully and thoroughly.